 The law sets stricter requirements for tap water than for branded water.
 Tap water meets higher standards in terms of safety and quality.
 In over 50% of cases it even has the same or higher mineral content as branded water.

 Increasing Consumption of Bottled Water

 Although tap water in Switzerland is available around the clock and has an ecological balance that is up to 1000 times better than that of bottled water, more and more bottled water is being consumed in Switzerland.
-In 2017, it was just under 1 billion litres, more than 42% of which was imported.
-In the last 50 years, per capita consumption has risen from less than ten litres to over 110 litres.
-As a result, Switzerland ranks among the top 15 nations worldwide in the consumption of bottled water and spends millions on a product that flows almost free of charge from the tap – at the expense of the environment.
+In 2020, it was around 94 billion litres, mor ethan 48% of which is imported.
+In the last 50 years, per capita consumption has risen from less than ten litres to around 110 litres.
+As a result, Switzerland ranks among the top 20 nations worldwide in the consumption of bottled water and spends millions on a product that flows almost free of charge from the tap – at the expense of the environment.

 Tap water has significant advantages as a supply system for an entire society.
 Our goals are based on this fundamental vision:

 Promote drinking of tap water through innovative solutions

 Integrate the use of WfW glass and stainless steel bottles into everyday life